 All information produced must have a clearly defined need.
-If this is not defined during the information delivery planning part of the design phase, effort should not be put into its production.
-Information produced during the design should be created and exchanged in a way that enables it to be used and reused by downstream task teams.
+If this information need is not defined during the information delivery planning part of the design phase, effort should not be put into its production.
+Information produced during the design should be created and exchanged in a way that enables it to be used and reused by downstream information receivers.

-4 Information Delivery Planning and Production
+Information Delivery Planning and Production